-Jeremy, It’s been a bit since we last chatted, but I wanted to reach out to see if you were still interested and available for consideration for a newly-opened position…I would love to set up interviews for this week and training not long afterwards…Please let me know if this sounds like something you might be interested in.
+Jeremy, It’s been a bit since we last chatted, but I wanted to reach out to see if you were still interested and available for consideration for a newly-opened position…I would love to set up interviews for this week and training not long afterward…Please let me know if this sounds like something you might be interested in.
 Hope all is well with you and looking forward to hearing back from you at your nearest convenience.

 It was a message from the manager at another one of New York City’s best cocktail bars.
 One of those places that release those bespoke coffee table books.
 One of those places that is an industry leader and that everybody knows by name.
-One of those places with “street cred” and invaluable industry perks.
+One of those places with street cred and invaluable industry perks.

 I responded with no hesitation, and two days later I was sitting down for an interview.
 Our dialogue quickly turned into an in-depth character analysis.
-They wanted to be sure that whomever they brought on board would be the type of person they could grow with.
+They wanted to be sure that whoever they brought on board would be the type of person they could grow with.
 They were serious about finding the right talent with the right personality and the right attitude.
 They were looking for someone to be a part of their family.